On-site assessment at Wembley Stadium for the NVQ Level 2 Spectator Safety with Hurak

 Assessment & Your Level 2 Spectator Safety Certificate

 There’s no formal written exam on the NVQ route; assessment is based on a portfolio.
-After finishing the online theory, your assessor will schedule two on-site assessments in London, usually 2–3 weeks later (event-dependent).
+After completing the classroom-based theory, your assessor will schedule one day of on-site assessments in London, usually 2–3 weeks later (depending on the event).
 Assessments are held at real events and may take place at venues such as Welling Football Club, Chelsea Football Club, Crystal Palace Football Club, or Wembley Stadium (subject to availability).

-Assessor observations, your work products and witness statements form your portfolio; once all criteria are met, you’re signed off and awarded the regulated NVQ Level 2 Spectator Safety certificate.
+Assessor observations, your work products, and witness statements form your portfolio.
+Once all criteria are met, you’ll be signed off and awarded the regulated NVQ Level 2 Spectator Safety certificate.

 Training for Businesses & Employers